BLAKE3-team/BLAKE3/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md)

-## Licensing
+## Intellectual property

-The source code in the present repository is dual-licensed under Apache 2 and CC0 licences.
+The source code in the present repository is dual-licensed under CC0 1.0 and Apache 2.0 licences.

+The Rust code is copyright Jack O'Connor, 2019.
+The C code is copyright Samuel Neves and Jack O'Connor, 2019.